Separation of military and police roles: France

-France pionnered and than spread the use of the military throughout Europe, becoming widespread.
+France pioneered and then spread the use of the military throughout Europe, becoming widespread.
 It still exists today, only being used to police rural areas and is called Gendarmerie.

 Since Charlie Hebdo shootings military became common place under the Vigipirate plan that allowed the deployment of 3000 soldiers at first up to 11 000 to conduct patrols in French Streets against terrorist attacks.
 Notably against the designated islamist threat.

 Belgium

-In Belgium a plan called Operation Vigilant Guardian since the Charlie Hebdo shooting the mission is planned to end by 2021.
+In Belgium, a plan called Operation Vigilant Guardian since the Charlie Hebdo shooting the mission is planned to end by 2021.

+Sweden

+The Ådalen shootings was a series of events in and around the sawmill district of Ådalen, Kramfors Municipality, Ångermanland, Sweden, in May 1931.
+During a protest on 14 May, five people were killed by bullets fired by Swedish military personnel called in as reinforcements by the police.